McKnightA/McKnightA.github.io/README.md

 6. Use the gradient of the average loss with respect to the initial parameters to update the initial parameters.
 7. Repeat steps 2-6 for a fixed number of iterations.

 MAML has shown promising results in few-shot learning, where models are trained to quickly adapt to new tasks with only a few examples.
-MAML is also model-agnostic, which means that it can be used with a wide range of models, making it a versatile and widely applicable approach to meta-learning.
+MAML is also model-agnostic, which means that it can be used with any model that is updated with a gradient descent based optimizer, making it a versatile and widely applicable approach to meta-learning.

 ## Evaluation